avl/arcshift/README.md

 The set of seeds can be controlled by specifying a range, like `--many-seeds=0..1000`, to try more variants.

-One problem I encountered was in troubleshooting race conditions.
+One problem I encountered was in troubleshooting memory leaks.
 Miri will provide a lot of useful information, like where the leaked memory was allocated.
 However, this was often not much of a clue in the arcshift test bench.
 The test bench has a lot of debug output, giving the memory address of each allocated node.
 However, miri does not print the address of leaked memory, making it harder